olsenlabmit/Terpolymer_Modeling/README.md

 Polymer_Similarity.py file contains function definitions from https://github.com/shijiale0609/PolymerEmbedding_EMD for chemical similarity-informed embedding used to generate chemical representations of the polymers

 Terpolymer_ML.ipynb:
-  -converts bipolymer library splits used in https://doi.org/10.1073/pnas.2220021120 to usable forms for new polymer similarity embedding
+  -converts original library splits used in https://doi.org/10.1073/pnas.2220021120 to usable forms for new polymer similarity embedding
-  - generates splits for the reduced original library
+  - generates splits for the homopolymer library
   - defines functions for optimizing sckikit-learn Random Forest Classifier Optimization and SDG_Classifier Optimization
   - implements optimization
   - Note: all optimization models are saved as .pkl files